-Details of allegations that are found to have been malicious should be removed from personnel records.
+- 17.1 Details of allegations that are found to have been malicious should be removed from personnel records.
 For all other allegations, it is important that a clear and comprehensive summary recording the outcome of any allegations is kept on a person's file and a copy provided to the individual.

-The purpose of the record is to enable accurate information to be given in response to a reference and will help provide clarity where a future DBS disclosure reveals police information that an allegation was made but did not result in a prosecution or conviction.
+We must ensure this is always done in writing. - 17.2 The purpose of the record is to enable accurate information to be given in response to a reference request and will help provide clarity where a future DBS disclosure reveals police information that an allegation was made but did not result in a prosecution or conviction.
 Such a record also serves to protect the employee from unnecessary reinvestigation if allegations resurface after a period of time.
 The record should be retained at least until the accused has reached normal retirement age or for a period of 10 years from the date of the allegation if that is longer.